Admission of International Students

 After grades are submitted to the Registrar's Office, students are not allowed to submit any extra work or to ask for a reexamination in order to raise a grade.

 A grade which has been reported by the instructor to the Registrar and recorded cannot be changed except in the case of an error in the grade.
 In the case of a successful student appeal under the established grade appeals policies (see program handbooks for details), a grade is changed by the Registrar upon notification by the Vice President for Academic Affairs.

 Final grades for graduates are processed before commencement.
 Once processed, these grades are considered correct and complete and therefore, can't be changed.

 An Incomplete (I) may be given if a student is not able to complete the work by the last day of the course due to sickness or other extenuating circumstance that the student has discussed with the instructor.
 When awarding an incomplete, the instructor will assign an expiration date no later than the last day of the next term.
 If the expiration date passes without a grade change from the instructor, the incomplete grade will automatically convert to an "F".
 This is a final grade and will not be changed, per the grade change policy.

 In order to receive an incomplete (I), a student must have completed at least 75% of the coursework required for the course.
 For courses such as practicums, senior seminars, or internships, intended to last longer than a single term, instructors will submit a grade of "In Progress" (IP) at the end of the first term.

-Students in the College of Professional Studies graduate programs need to obtain a form from the Registrar's Office that will allow the teacher and the student to detail the coursework required to remove the incomplete.
+Students in the Master of Arts in Counseling program, the College of Business or the School of Innovative Learning need to obtain a form from the Registrar's Office that will allow the professor and the student to detail the coursework required to remove the incomplete.